 Both for accessing any type of aid, as for subsequent continuity, special employment centres must meet the requirements in the R.D.
 2273 / 1985 , 4 December (Regulation of special employment centres) and Article 13 the law 38 / 2003 , 17 November (General Law grants).

-- Royal Decree 469 / 2006 of 21 April (B.O.E.
-No 96 , 22 April 2006 ) which regulates support units to the professional activity within the framework of services of personal and social adjustment of special employment centres (PDF, 157 KB)
+- Royal Decree 469 / 2006 , 21 april, establishing the enabling units in the professional activity within the framework of the personal and social adjustment of special employment centres.

-- Royal Decree 1368 / 1985 , 17 July (B.O.E. of 8 August), regulation of the employment relationship of special character of disabled people working in special employment centres (PDF, 884 KB)
+- Royal Decree 1368 / 1985 , 17 july, which regulates the employment relationship of special character of the disabled to work in the Special employment centres.